Bruin-Dev/Intelygenz/docs/AC/AC.md

 (a)        Verification of the implementation of controls on the external system as specified in the organization’s security and privacy policies and security and privacy plans; or
 (b)        Retention of approved system connection or processing agreements with the organizational entity hosting the external system.
 #### 2 Implementation
+The External system to access the systems or processes are cover with the laptops that MetTel provides to the authorized contractors.
+Individual users are verified by MetTel and the Okta software.